kartik-v/yii2-bootstrap4-dropdown/README.md

 Enhanced Bootstrap 4.x dropdown widget for Yii2 framework with nested submenu support.

 ## Docs & Demo
-You can see detailed [demonstration](https://demos.krajee.com/bootstrap4-dropdown) and the API [code documentation](https://docs.krajee.com/kartik-bs4dropdown-buttondropdown) on usage of the extension.
+You can see detailed [docs & demos](https://demos.krajee.com/bootstrap4-dropdown) and the API [code documentation](https://docs.krajee.com/kartik-bs4dropdown-buttondropdown) on usage of the extension.

 ## Installation